Sholem Asch: Later adult career

-In the pursuit of a safe haven from the violence in Europe, he and his family moved to the United States in 1914, moving around New York City for a while before settling in Staten Island.
+In the pursuit of a safe haven from the violence in Europe, he, Mathilde and their four children moved to the United States in 1914, moving around New York City for a while before settling in Staten Island.
 In New York, he began to write for Forverts, the mass-circulation Yiddish daily that had also covered his plays, a job provided both income and an intellectual circle.

 Asch became increasingly active in public life and played a prominent role in the American Jewry's relief efforts in Europe for Jewish war victims.
 He was a founding member of the American Jewish Joint Distribution Committee.
 After a series of pogroms in Lithuania in 1919, Asch visited the country as representative of the Joint Committee, and he suffered a nervous breakdown due to the shock of the horrors he witnessed.
 His Kiddush ha-Shem (1919), chronicling the anti-Jewish and anti-Polish Chmielnicki Uprising in mid-17th century Ukraine and Poland, is one of the earliest historical novels in modern Yiddish literature.
 In 1920, he became a naturalized citizen of the United States.

 Asch returned to Poland in 1923, visiting Germany frequently.
 The Yiddish literary circle hoped he would stay in Poland, because I. L. Peretz's death in 1915 had left them devoid of a head figure.
 Asch had no desire to take Peretz's place, moving to Bellevue, France after years and continuing to write regularly for Yiddish papers in the US and Poland.
 In Bellevue, he wrote his 1929–31 trilogy Farn Mabul.
 (Before the Flood, translated as Three Cities) describes early 20th century Jewish life in Saint Petersburg, Warsaw, and Moscow.
 Ever the traveller, Asch took many trips to the Soviet Union, Palestine and the United States.
 He always held painters in high regard and formed close friendships with the like of Isaac Lichtenstein, Marc Chagall, Emil Orlik, and Jules Pascin.
 He spoke to the hundreds of mourners at Pascin's funeral after the painter died by suicide.